|Would buy this product again.||64%|

 Age: 30-35 Skin: Oily, Fair, Cool Hair: Red, Wavy, Medium Eyes: Hazel

 Just fantastic!!!
 Gives me a candlelit glow.
+I always get compliments on how flawless my skin is when I wear this.

 Age: 25-29 Skin: Acne-prone, Fair, Cool Hair: Red, Straight, Fine Eyes: Green